meet sturla atlas, the fashion-forward icelandic hip-hop act opening for justin bieber

 S: It's an opportunity.
 I think it's funny because I've never seen the country unite like it did like after the games against England and Austria.
 But it's much harder with art or music because people aren't as united with their tastes.

 J: They're much more enthusiastic about sports than they are about Sigur Ros or Bjork or a new play or something.
 And I feel that with artists and the art that is made in Iceland, it's always like preaching to the choir; you don't get people who aren't already interested to really consider a new movie or a play or mixtape or something.
 Especially independent art.
-We're involved in the independent theatre scene in Iceland and it's just like a bubble because there are two big theatres and the general mass goes there and isn't even aware that there's other stuff going on.
+We're involved in the independent theater scene in Iceland and it's just like a bubble because there are two big theaters and the general mass goes there and isn't even aware that there's other stuff going on.

 Musically, you guys are very independent.
 Is that important to you or more of a necessity because of lack of other options?